fhirfly/pyre/README.md

 # pyre
-Pyre is an LSTM Model that generates FHIR Resources from Unstructured Free Text Clinical Notes
+Pyre is an PyTorch LSTM Model that generates FHIR Resources from Unstructured Free Text Clinical Notes